Nicolai Shutorev

-Nicolai Shutorev (December 30, 1914 – September 20, 1948), also known as Nicholas Shuteroff, was an American singer of Russian descent.
+Nicolai Grigorievich Shutorev (December 30, 1914 – September 20, 1948), also known as Nicholas Shuteroff, was an American singer of Russian descent.

 Life

-Nicolai Grigorievich Shutorev was born in San Francisco, the youngest child of Grigori Hritonivich Shutorev and his wife Alexandra Grigorievna Vasilieva.
+Nicolai Shutorev was born in San Francisco, the youngest child of Grigori Hritonivich Shutorev and his wife Alexandra Grigorievna Vasilieva.
 His parents had emigrated from Russia to the United States with his older siblings around 1912.

 In 1934 Nicolai graduated from Mission High School in San Francisco.
 He then worked as an office clerk.
 It is uncertain what, if any, musical training he received, but as a 23-year-old he performed as a conductor of a balalaika orchestra and an a cappella choir at a charity event.
 Before World War II, he was a member of the San Francisco Opera Company and took small film roles.

 In 1940 he married Luby Bubeshko, and on 28 December 1942 he was drafted into the American military.

 From early 1943 he was stationed in Pennsylvania, at Fort Indiantown Gap, known as "The Gap", near Harrisburg.
 While at Indiantown, he participated as a singer in numerous USO events.
 He also composed songs himself and created accompanying arrangements for Russian folk songs.
 He participated in charity concerts, a folk competition, dances and radio broadcasts at Indiantown.
 Towards the end of the war, Shutorev was transferred to Missouri, where he also performed as a singer at entertainment evenings and church concerts.
 His repertoire at recitals included humorous numbers, folk songs, Russian and Italian songs, classics by Handel as well as the occasional patriotic American number.